Parks and Recreation

 Overview

-A sculpture entitled "Arbor Sapientiae," meaning 'Arbor Wisdom/Understanding', stands near the edge of the broad walkway crossing the park.
+A sculpture entitled "Arbor Sapientiae," meaning 'Arbor Wisdom/Understanding', stands near the edge of the wide walkway crossing the park.
 This sculpture speaks to the university's education role melding with the city's support of the arts.

 Access and Parking